denisde4ev/denisde4ev/README.txt.md

 Status of is it well workng and should you use it.

-### 0
+### 0 = denisde4ev
-for me: yes, I understand what I wrote for you: maybe, but if you are here it probably works? yey
+for me: yes, I understand what I wrote (seems to be a bit too long but its ok) for you: I hope, but if isn't please open an issue.

 plans:
-	to fix markdown syntax to be GH reading friendly {HOPEFULLY DONE IN THIS COMMIT}
-	to make git CI or wis is CI/C?  to test if I have ran the script
+	to make git CI or wis is CI/C?  to test if I have ran the script to add table of content with clickable links

 ### dotfiles / bin / bin-win / shrc  / arg-sh: